slaeryan/slaeryan.github.io/posts/cylance-smartav-bypass.md

 This attack may also be done with Cobalt Strike and its _beacon_ payload.
 ### Creating the Payload Stager
-Okay you have created the payload but now what?
+Okay, you have created the payload but now what?

-You can't just give an EXE to a target and hope for him/her to double-click on it right?
+You can't just give an EXE to a target and hope for him/her to double-click on it, right?
 Maybe that would have worked five-six decades ago but sure as hell no one's double-clicking on an unsigned, shady, standalone EXE payload without a compelling reason these days.

-Well what about an HTML Application or HTA?
+Well, what about an HTML Application or HTA?

 Quoting _nccgroup_ [link](https://www.nccgroup.trust/uk/about-us/newsroom-and-events/blogs/2017/august/smuggling-hta-files-in-internet-exploreredge/),